VIA DINARICA – ALBANIA TO KOSOVO

-The valley is known for the rare natural beauties, high mountains, biodiversity and natural monuments.
-The views and landscapes are very stunning, particularly in the clear summer nights.
+The valley is known for its rare natural beauties, high mountains, biodiversity, and natural monuments.
+The views and landscapes are very stunning, particularly on clear summer nights.

 Trek: 13 Km, 6-7 hours; elevation gain: 1043 m, elevation loss: 764 m.

 Day 3: Hike up the epic and remote “Prejsllopi Pass” trail.
 Overnight in Cerem.

 After a hearty breakfast and a cup of hot mountain tea with honey, we will start ascending the steep zig-zag trail to the epic and remote Prejsllopi Pass.
 Having several hours of hiking, we'll reach the highest point of our trip today (2000m).
 As we hike a series of switchbacks over a pass that offers outstanding views of the snow-capped peaks of the Alps Range in every direction.